declan93/PGS-LMM/README.md

 This will submit the job scripts to the HPC scheduler with a previous job completion dependency for each script.

-## scripts
+## Job Scripts
 Brief summary of each script

+All QC thresholds are defined in `config.txt`

 #### EXTRACT_QC.sh
 > Extract sample set from pfile input

 > Multiple genotype filtering
-> - Minor allele frequency, Hardy-Weinberg equilibrium, Imputation quality, genotype missingness, LD-prune
+> - Minor allele frequency, Hardy-Weinberg equilibrium, Imputation quality, genotype missingness, LD-pruning

 > Create LD-pruned variant set